 Creating a List of Potential Employers

 You can use directories to produce lists of hotels in Vancouver or the Lower Mainland.
 Contact them directly to find out if they’re hiring.
-You can photocopy from the print directories at Central Library, or use the online directories from a computer connected to the internet.

 - Business in Vancouver – Book of Lists